ArenKDesai/Aren-s-Notes/botany lec.md

 Monocot stems have scattered vessels of xylem and phloem that aggregates near the sides.
 They can't grow laterally because they don't have the organelles for it.

 ## Plant Reproduction and Life Cycles
-As mentioned previously, there are two main types of re
+As mentioned previously, there are two main types of reproduction for plants:
+1. Angiosperms: